SNTag/.dotfiles/emacs-26.2/readme.md

 C-x g	 - **magit-status**			    	 -- calls magit status.<br />
 C-c t	 - **sys/open-terminal-in-workdir**	 -- opens terminal (xfce4-terminal, konsole, gnome-terminal) **WARNING** will open multiple terminals on systems with more than one. **WARNING** may not function on your system without adjustments.
 C-c o    - **sys/browse-file-directory**	 -- Opens directory for current frame.
+C-c SPC	 - **sys/open-dropdown-terminal-in-workdir**	 -- **IN DEVELOPMENT** opens drop-down terminal in the working dir of current file.
+Works only with guake right now.

 ### Org-mode
 C-c a	 - **org-agenda**					 -- calls org agenda.<br />